Chia-Network/dev-community-meetings/README.md

 ## Guidelines for CHIPS discussion:
-The CHIP should be published and in draft status for at least two weeks before scheduling the meeting to give the community ample time to comprehend the proposal.
+- The CHIP should be published and in draft status for at least two weeks before scheduling the meeting to give the community ample time to comprehend the proposal.
-The agenda of the CHIPS meeting should only focus on the CHIPS proposals, and it should include two main items:
+- The agenda of the CHIPS meeting should only focus on the CHIPS proposals, and it should include two main items:
-CHIP Author to present the CHIP
+-- CHIP Author to present the CHIP
-Community feedback and discussion
+-- Community feedback and discussion
-The CHIP author should take notes and incorporate feedback from the meeting into the CHIP.
+- The CHIP author is responsible fore taking notes and incorporating feedback from the meeting into the respective CHIP.

 # Facilitation: